DataBiosphere/terra-docker/README.md

 ## Generate New Image
 If you are adding a new image:
-- Create a new directory with the Dockerfile, a VERSION file and a CHANGELOG.md.
+- Create a new directory with the Dockerfile and a CHANGELOG.md.
-- Add the directory name to the file jenkins/imageDirs.txt
+- Add the directory name (also referred to as the image name) as an entry to the image_data array in the file in config/conf.json.
+For more info on what is needed for a new image, see the section on the config
-- Add your directory name to the array(s) R_IMAGES and/or PYTHON_IMAGES at the top of build.sh based on which packages are relevant to document

 If you are updating an existing image:
-- Update VERSION file
+- Update the version in config/conf.json
 - Update CHANGELOG.md
 - Ensure that no `From` statements need to be updated based on the image you updated (i.e., if you update the base image, you will need to update several other images)
 - Follow [instructions](https://broadworkbench.atlassian.net/wiki/spaces/AP/pages/100401153/Testing+notebook+functionality+with+Fiab) to test the image